 Need help?
 Call the attorneys at Michigan Auto Law

-If you were injured in a motorcycle accident with a car or truck in Michigan and have questions about your medical coverage, you can speak to an experienced injury attorney at (800) 777-0028 for a free consultation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you were injured in a motorcycle accident with a car or truck in Michigan and have questions about your medical coverage, you can speak to an experienced injury attorney at (800) 968-1001 for a free consultation.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.